-Includes information on disaster recovery of library materials and a list of supplies, experts and services to assist during a disaster.
-The web site provides a searchaboe database of these resources and a page to add a resource.
-While the majority of the resources are from the Washington/Baltimore area, contributions from any area are welcome. http://matrix.msu.edu/~disaster/balcplan.php
+Includes information on disaster recovery of library materials and a list of supplies, experts, and services to assist during a disaster.
+The website provides a searchable database of these resources and a page to add a resource.
+While the majority of the resources are from the Washington/Baltimore area, contributions from any area are welcome.
+Learn more.

 Colorado Preservation Alliance

-The Colorado Preservation Aliance, which is composed of librarians, records managers, archivists, and genealogists, has developed this site to give people rapid advice on various disasters.
-Besides the state-wide action plan, there are full text publications on various preservation techniques ans resource lists. http://www.srmarchivists.org/preservation/
+The Colorado Preservation Alliance, which is composed of librarians, records managers, archivists, and genealogists, has developed this site to give people rapid advice on various disasters.
+Besides the state-wide action plan, there are full-text publications on various preservation techniques and resource lists.
+Learn more.

 Cultural Preservation & Restoration, Inc. (CPR)

 Offers a wide range of conservation and museum services.
-Best known for specializing in archaeological conservation, they also specialize in conservation of objects, sculptures, painting, ethnographic materials, textiles, metals, stone, glass, and wood. http://www.cprconservation.com/
+Best known for specializing in archaeological conservation, they also specialize in the conservation of objects, sculptures, painting, ethnographic materials, textiles, metals, stone, glass, and wood.
+Learn more.